 I’ve been privileged to visit schools and listen and learn from the young people who are thinking seriously about what steps we can take as a society to protect their futures.
 I’ve also proudly joined the School Strikes for Climate Action in Brighton and Hove, spoken at climate strike rallies and met activists from Extinction Rebellion, who have raised the awareness of these issues massively in recent months.

-You might have heard too that my Labour Party colleagues managed to force the Government to declare a Climate Emergency, and we’ve also produced a dedicated manifesto for the environment, which you can find here: https://www.labour.org.uk/wp-content/uploads/2018/09/The-Green-Transformation-.pdf.
+You may remember too that my Labour Party colleagues managed to force them to declare a Climate Emergency, and we also produced a dedicated manifesto for the environment, which you can find here: https://www.labour.org.uk/wp-content/uploads/2018/09/The-Green-Transformation-.pdf.
 I really believe that tackling the climate crisis is a positive in so many ways if we get it right, and our policies are designed to harness those opportunities.
-We’ve pledged to:

 Let me make it clear from the start that I am in complete agreement that we are facing a crisis.
 With our global carbon footprint ever-increasing, our natural environment is under threat.
 The weather we have had last summer, the floods in Pakistan and the plethora of climate emergencies occurring all over the world only go to illustrate the real-time and worsening changes our choices are having on the global climate.